wvlet/airframe/docs/src/main/tut/docs/airframe-http.md

 It's possible to customize web servers.
 For example, if you need to:
 - Customize Finagle filters, or
-- Start multiple Finagle HTTP servers
+- Start multiple Finagle HTTP servers with different configurations

 see the examples here:
 https://github.com/wvlet/airframe/blob/master/airframe-http-finagle/src/test/scala/wvlet/airframe/http/finagle/FinagleServerFactoryTest.scala